 At Natural Dentist Associates, Wisdom Tooth Surgery is performed as an outpatient procedure.
 This means that you will go home on the same day.
 For many patients, wisdom tooth removal is performed with local anesthesia (numbing the area).
 For others, the doctor or patient may opt for a different form of sedation.
 Our office staff has the training, licensing, and experience to provide various types of anesthesia/sedation.
 These services are provided in an environment of optimum safety, utilizing modern equipment and well-trained staff.
 There are many determining factors in choosing the right sedation option for each unique patient, including the expected level of complexity, the patient’s comfort level, as well as a review of current and past medical history.
 Your dentist will work with you to create a treatment plan that ensures your comfort before, during, and after your wisdom tooth surgery.
 Whatever your wisdom tooth sedation needs, we have an option that is right for you.

 While there are many dentists and oral surgeons to choose from, the main thing that sets Natural Dentist Associates apart is right there in the name: NATURAL.
 We are holistic dentists, also known as biological or natural dentists.
 We believe that your teeth are an integral part of your body and your overall health and we understand that oral health and dental health can have a major influence on other disease processes in your body.
 As biological dental surgeons, our primary goal during wisdom tooth extraction is to remove your tooth while working in harmony with the rest of your body.
-Which is why we use a natural and holistic approach when extracting wisdom teeth, including removal of the periodontal ligament, placing Platelet Rich Fibrin (PRF) in the extraction site, and the use of ozone therapy during the procedure to reduce pain, swelling and recovery time.
+Which is why we use a natural and holistic approach when extracting wisdom teeth, including removal of the periodontal ligament, placing Platelet Rich Fibrin (PRF) in the extraction site, natural pain relief options like Arnica, and the use of ozone therapy during the procedure to reduce pain, swelling and recovery time.

 The Recovery period after removing Wisdom teeth can be as little as 1-2 days of moderate soreness with intermittent throbbing pain.
 The soreness and throbbing pain will decrease to minor soreness from days 3-7.
 Most times, the soreness and throbbing can be controlled by prescription strength Ibuprofen and pain medication.
 It is best to plan to rest for 2 days after wisdom teeth extractions where it is not necessary to work or engage in heavy activity.
 Wisdom teeth are best removed between the ages of 14 and 25 years of age.
 Generally, the pain after extractions is greater in patients where there is pain and swelling present prior to tooth removal.
 Wisdom Teeth Removal is one of the most common Dental Surgeon procedures we perform in Rockville Maryland.